UCAS code

 To give you the best chance of securing a great job when you graduate, our Careers and Employability service can help you find relevant work experience during your course.
 We can help you identify placements, internships and voluntary roles that will complement your studies and build your links within the industry.

-This course allows you to take the Learning From Experience (LiFE) option.
+This course allows you to take the Professional Experience option in your third year.
 This means you can earn credits towards your degree for work, volunteer and research placements that you do alongside your study.

 Placement year